dinhjeffrey/learning-ds/statistics/statistics-freedman.md

 ###Summary

 1. If the chance process for getting a sum is repeated many times, the empirical histogram for the observed value converges to the probability histogram.

+2. A probability histogram represents chance by area.